Vitalos logo

 High

-Mean Platelet Volume indicates the average size of platelets in blood.
-It helps evaluate platelet production and activation.
+Mean Platelet Volume (MPV) measures the average size of platelets circulating in the blood.
+Larger platelets are often younger and more reactive.

 Complete Blood Count